 In this EIS/OEIS, the Navy analyzed military readiness training and testing activities that could potentially impact human and natural resources, especially marine mammals, sea turtles, and other marine resources.
 The range of alternatives includes the No Action Alternative and two action alternatives.
 In this EIS/OEIS, the Navy analyzed direct, indirect, and cumulative impacts.
 The Navy is the lead agency for the Proposed Action and is responsible for the scope and content of this EIS/OEIS.
-The NMFS is a cooperating agency because of its expertise and regulatory authority over certain marine resources.
-Additionally, this EIS/OEIS may be adopted by NMFS to address NEPA requirements associated with the MMPA rule-making process and to support the issuance of the Letters of Authorization to the Navy.
+The National Oceanic Atmospheric Administration's NMFS is a cooperating agency because the scope of the Proposed Action and alternatives involve activities that have the potential to impact protected resources under their jurisdiction and for which they have special expertise, including marine mammals, threatened and endangered species, essential fish habitat, and national marine sanctuaries.
+The National Oceanic Atmospheric Administration's authorities and special expertise is based on its statutory responsibilities under the MMPA, as amended (16 U.S.C. section 1361 et seq.), the ESA (16 U.S.C. section 1531 et seq.), the Magnuson-Stevens Fishery Conservation and Management Act and the National Marine Sanctuaries Act (16 U.S.C. sections 1431-1445c-1).
+In addition, NMFS, in accordance with 40 CFR sections 1506.3 and 1505.2, intends to adopt this EIS/OEIS and issue a separate Record of Decision associated with its decision to grant or deny the Navy's request for incidental take authorizations pursuant to section 101(a)(5)(A) of the MMPA.

-In accordance with the Council on Environmental Quality Regulations, 40 Code of Federal Regulations part 1505.2, the Navy will issue a Record of Decision that provides the rationale for choosing one of the alternatives.
-The NMFS plans to adopt this EIS/OEIS and issue a separate Record of Decision prior to issuance of any regulations or letters of authorization under section 101(a)(5)(A) of the MMPA.
+In accordance with the Council on Environmental Quality Regulations, 40 CFR section 1505.2, the Navy will issue a Record of Decision that provides the rationale for choosing one of the alternatives.